 Income Tax for LLC's classified as Corporations or S Corporations

 An LLC may elect to be classified as a corporation or S corporation for tax purposes.
-Usually, this election is made because it is to the advantage of the business because of both lower taxes for high-income individuals.
+Usually, this election is made because results in lower taxes for high-income individuals.
 The election is submitted through IRS Form 8832 - Entity Classification Election.